CybersecurityPaladin/SOC-portfolio/README.md

 ➣ **Walked in an attacker's shoes** on a Linux server - from www‑data to root.
 Every bash command, every mistake they made.
 ➣ **Investigated a honeypot** that got hit.
 Reconstructed the timeline using auth.log, Apache logs, and firewall changes.
 ➣ **Responded to an SSH brute force** - traced the IP, the compromised account, persistence, and executed commands.
+➣ **Tracked an attacker who needed no malware** - just PowerShell commands to gut Windows defenses.
+Found how they disabled LSA protection, killed Defender, patched AMSI, and wiped PowerShell history logging.

 ## 📂 Projects